ArduinoShop/LGTasp/README.md

 - **Green LED** - *UpLoading* - this LED lights while the sketch is being uploaded.
 - **Red LED**   - *ERROR*     - this LED will light and stay lit if an error ocurred - it may also flicker as each buffer of data is uploaded.
-- **Yellow LED** - This LED lights when a LGT board is properly connected..  stays off for an AVR board.. if no board is connected it flashes continously. if both a LGT and an AVR board are connected the Yellow and Red LEDs flashes continously.
+- **Yellow LED** - This LED lights when a LGT board is properly connected..  stays off for an AVR board..
+                  If no board is connected it flashes continously.
+                  If both a LGT and an AVR board are connected the Yellow and Red LEDs flashes continously.